lmorg/murex/README.md

 * _Interactive shell does not support multiline scripts._ Related to previous issue.

-* _Support for mathematical operators._ This is going be the next feature I include.
-I'm thinking this will be it's own functional command exposed via a `let` command.

 * _`foreach` only supports line splitting - not JSON objects._ This is a
 TODO rather than bug.